THE GUEST WHISPERER

 “Every guest arrives with a story.
 The art of hosting is knowing how to listen.”

-The Guest Whisperer is a philosophy of hospitality rooted in presence, precision, and the quiet power of care.
-Founded by writer, artist, and long-time host Miranda Gardiner, TGW invites hosts and hoteliers to go beyond polish — toward something more human.
+The Guest Whisperer is a philosophy & practise of hospitality rooted in presence, precision, and the quiet power of care.
+Founded by writer, artist, and long-time host Miranda Gardiner, TGW invites hosts and hoteliers to go beyond polish, toward something more human.

-In a time when hospitality risks becoming efficient but empty, TGW offers a way to restore depth, warmth, and intention.
+In a time when hospitality risks becoming efficient but empty, TGW is grounded in presence, attention, and small, intelligent adjustments.

 Miranda’s cabins in South Devon - Bowcombe Boathouse and The Batman’s Summerhouse - have become living case studies in emotional hospitality.
 These aren’t just places to stay.
 They are places that stay with you.